Requirements for commercial clients are available through documents, including:

 When applicable, the CBSA may issue penalties for:

-- failing to send the prescribed information within the prescribed time or in the prescribed manner; and/or
+- failing to provide advance information in the prescribed time or in the prescribed manner;

 Exemptions and Exceptions